F5Networks/f5-azure-arm-templates-v2/examples/failover/README.md

 - By default, this solution modifies the username **admin** with a password set to value of the Azure Key Vault secret which is provided in the input **bigIpPasswordSecretId** of the parent template.

 - This solution requires Internet access for:
   1. Downloading additional F5 software components used for onboarding and configuring the BIG-IP (via github.com).
 Internet access is required via the management interface and then via a dataplane interface (for example, external Self-IP) once a default route is configured.
 See [Overview of Mgmt Routing](https://support.f5.com/csp/article/K13284) for more details.
 By default, as a convenience, this solution provisions Public IPs to enable this but in a production environment, outbound access should be provided by a `routed` SNAT service (for example: NAT Gateway, custom firewall, etc.). *NOTE: access via web proxy is not currently supported.
-Other options include 1) hosting the file locally and modifying the runtime-init package url and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).*
+Other options include 1) hosting the file locally and modifying the runtime-init package URL and configuration files to point to local URLs instead or 2) baking them into a custom image, using the [F5 Image Generation Tool](https://clouddocs.f5.com/cloud/public/v1/ve-image-gen_index.html).*
   2. Contacting native cloud services for various cloud integrations:
     - *Onboarding*:
         - [F5 BIG-IP Runtime Init](https://github.com/f5networks/f5-bigip-runtime-init) - to fetch secrets from native vault services